benjamingoldenage/GCP-Infra-as-a-Code-with-Terraform-/README.md

-# Learn Terraform - Provision a GKE Cluster
+# Learn Terraform - Provision a GCE instance, VPC network, GKE Cluster and deploy an application on Cloud Run.

-This repo is a companion repo to the [Provision a GKE Cluster tutorial](https://developer.hashicorp.com/terraform/tutorials/kubernetes/gke), containing Terraform configuration files to provision an GKE cluster on GCP.
+This repo is containes Terraform configuration files to provision GKE cluster, GCE instance, 2 different VPCs with subnets.
+In addition compute engine provisionings, a serverless application is deployed on Cloud Run.

-This sample repo also creates a VPC and subnet for the GKE cluster.
-This is not required but highly recommended to keep your GKE cluster isolated.